 If the reference value for a parameter is located to the right of the histogram then we have evidence that this parameter is higher for DCP genes then for a random sample from the population of bi-partite betweenness centrality values.
 If this happens for all graphs, then we can say that DCP genes present values of bi-partite betweenness centrality entirely concentrated in higher values then the rest of the genes.
-Figure S6 illustrates our results for cervical cancer datasets.
+Figure S5 illustrates our results for cervical cancer datasets.

-Experimental settings

-Evaluation of siRNA efficacy in knocking down the gene targets.

-ME180 cell line was obtained from V. Koneti Rao, M.D, National Institute of Health (https://www.niaid.nih.gov/labsandresources/labs/aboutlabs/li/moleculardevelopmentimmunesystemsection/alpsunit/Pages/ALPSUnit.aspx).
-It was cultured in RPMI medium with 10% FBS and 1% Penicillin-Streptomycin added.
-The cells were seeded at density 4000 cells per well in 96 F-bottom plates (seeding procedure was done according to ATCC protocol for ME180 cell line) and with cell culture media 200 ul per well.
-24 hours after seeding, cells were transfected with one of the three siRNA:
+Figure S2.
+Figures showing the histogram of the difference between the values of a parameter (mean, median.
+1st quartile and 3rd quartile) from permutation samples of betweenness centrality to the value of the same parameter in the population betweenness centrality data.
+Note that in all histograms the difference of a parameter of betweenness centrality between the original DCG sample and the population (red line) is situated extremely to the right which shows us that the betweenness centrality amongst only DCG are concentrated in higher values compared to the other genes.